Blackfeet Head Start employees charged with embezzlement

-GREAT FALLS – The Montana Department of Justice issued a release saying three Blackfeet Head Start employees face embezzlement charges and appeared in federal court on Wednesday morning.
+GREAT FALLS – The U.S. Department of Justice issued a release saying three Blackfeet Head Start employees face embezzlement charges and appeared in federal court on Wednesday morning.

 Ethyl Lee Grant, Allen Shane Goss and Carol Hall Bird appeared before U.S. Magistrate Judge John Johnston in Great Falls.